SamanthaCorner/100daysPython-DAY-5/README.md

 * This is popular interview test question based on a children's game.

-* Firstly, the program will print each number from 1 to 100.
+* Effectively the program will print each number from 1 to 100 on a separate line ...

 * However, when the number is divisible by 3 then instead of printing the number it should print "Fizz".

 * But, when the number is divisible by 5, then instead of printing the number it should print "Buzz".`

 * Also, if the number is divisible by both 3 and 5 e.g. 15 then instead of the number it should print "FizzBuzz"`

+# Password Generator

+* A program to generate a random password consisting of letters, symbols and numbers based on user input.

+* This gives the user control of how long the password will be and how many letters, symbols and numbers they want.